 Now, wash your hands again with soap and warm water.
 This also works well when working with garlic and onions.

 You did wear your rubber gloves when you started working with the chiles peppers, right?

 Come on, Capt’n my mouth is really burning too!

 “Your mouth is on fire?”

-What ever you do, do not reach for the water; it will only spread the capsaicin oil around inside your mouth, spreading the oil of the chile and you will swear it just go hotter.
+Whatever you do, do not reach to the water; it will only disperse the capsaicin oil around inside your mouth, increasing the oil of the chile and you will swear it just went hotter.

 So don’t reach for the water, okay?

 Here are a few remedies that have proven to work.